-Angela Mariani has hosted Harmonia for WFIU since 1991, drawing on commercial, private and rare archival recordings as well as interviews with performers and scholars.
+Angela Mariani has hosted Harmonia for WFIU since 1991, drawing on commercial, private, and rare archival recordings, as well as interviews with performers and scholars.
 A performer and scholar in the field of early music, she left the University of Massachusetts with a degree in music theory before earning a graduate degree at Indiana University’s renowned Early Music Institute.
-Since 2000, Angela and her husband live in Lubbock, Texas, where they are both members of the music faculty at Texas Tech University.
+Since 2000, Angela and her husband have lived in Lubbock, Texas, where they are both members of the music faculty at Texas Tech University.

 Anne Timberlake, Writer

 Anne Timberlake holds degrees in recorder performance from Oberlin Conservatory and Indiana University.
 She has received awards from the American Recorder Society and the National Foundation for the Advancement of the Arts, and, in 2008, was awarded a Fulbright Grant.
 With Musik Ekklesia, Anne has recorded for the Sono Luminus label, and she’s a founding member of the ensemble Wayward Sisters, specializing in music of the early baroque.
 Anne enjoys teaching as well as performing.
 In addition to music, she holds a B.A. in Creative Writing and covers the classical music beat for the Richmond Times-Dispatch (Virginia).
 She started writing for Harmonia in July 2013.

 Janelle Davis, Host, Harmonia Early Music Podcast; Production Assistant